9.2.2 Discovery of Electrons

 Q2.
 How can you produce cathode rays in a discharge tube?

-3. A glow appears behind the positive electrode (anode), indicating the formation of cathode rays originating from the cathode.
+- A glow appears behind the positive electrode (anode), indicating the generation of cathode rays.

 Q3.
 Define cathode rays.